If you are a step-parent and are wondering what rights you have in regard to seeing your step-children, there’s a number of things you need to know.

 A variety of factors come into play when step-parents apply for a Child Arrangements Order and the official in charge will consider all circumstances before making a decision.

-When it comes to a step-parent’s financial obligation to their step-child after a divorce, there’s a few things to remember.
+When it comes to a step-parent’s financial obligation to their step-child after a divorce, there are a few things to remember.

 However, if the step-child was raised as if it were part of a new family – consisting of the step-parent, biological parent, and any children – the courts could determine that the step-parent needs to cover some costs.